-If we (i) are marketing products and services within a service category other than the one in which we have an agreement, or (ii) we do not have a customer relationship, we will not send you marketing information without your prior consent.
+Other product- and service categories, or if we do not have a customer relationship with you.
+If we (i) are marketing products and services within a service category other than the one for which we have an agreement, or (ii) we do not have a customer relationship, we will not send you marketing information without your prior consent.

-You may also demand that your name be blocked for marketing uses by contacting our customer service.
+You may also demand that your name be blocked for marketing purposes by contacting our customer service.

-Even if you have said that you do not want marketing information, you will still receive other information related to your customer relationship, such as information about orders, sending information, etc.
+Even if you have said that you do not want to receive marketing information, you will still receive other information related to your customer relationship, such as information about orders, dispatch information, etc.